devyncunningham/majora/README.md

 }
 ```

 Let's assume you have a `LogIn.js` file that acts as your login component for your app.
 You also have a white-label component file called `LogIn.whitelabel.js`.
-With `babel-codemod-majorajs`, your `import` statements are evaluated at compile time.
+With `babel-plugin-majorajs`, your `import` statements are evaluated at compile time.
 If you use MajoraJS to build your app as a white-label version, Babel will change the `import` declaration to: `import LogIn from '../components/LogIn.whitelabel;` at compile time.
 This lets you set dynamic `import` statements that get evaluated at build time.

 Without MajoraJS, you have code that probably looks like: